OwenNam001/project1_group1/README.md

 # project1_group1

+## Title
+Exploring Correlations in the Stock Market

 1. Outline projects ideas
 - We will analyze the US Stock price
 - We will trying to find any metrics (any nytimes API finding things with company name) that would be correlated to close price for a particular stock. apply linear regression, use Pearson Correlation method